Derivative Of Ln 10 X

 The seemingly simple result, 1/x, hides some important mathematical insights.
 Let's explore why the constant factor disappears:

 • Logarithmic Properties: Recall the logarithmic property: ln(ab) = ln(a) + ln(b).
 We can rewrite ln(10x) as ln(10) + ln(x).
 Since ln(10) is a constant, its derivative is zero.
-Therefore, only the derivative of ln(x) remains, which is 1/x.
+Which means, only the derivative of ln(x) remains, which is 1/x.
 This clearly demonstrates why the constant 10 doesn't affect the final derivative.

 • Chain Rule in Action: The chain rule elegantly captures the effect of the inner function (10x) on the outer function (ln(u)).
 The derivative of the inner function (10) scales the rate of change of the outer function.
-However, in this specific case, this scaling factor is canceled out due to the inherent properties of the natural logarithm.
+That said, in this specific case, this scaling factor is canceled out due to the inherent properties of the natural logarithm.

 Illustrative Examples and Applications